 This is an episode of care measure that examines all eligible episodes for the patient during the measurement period.
-If the patient has more than one episode, include all episodes in the measure.
+If the patient has more than one episode in a 31-day period, include only the first episode.

 DENOMINATOR NOTE: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.